All Practice Exams

 4Margaret Newman's Health as Expanding Consciousness theory holds that:

-B.Disease is a necessary manifestation of the expanding pattern of the whole person
+A.Disease is a necessary manifestation of the expanding pattern of the whole person

-C.Health results from achieving balance across body, mind, and spirit dimensions
+C.Health results from achieving balance across body, mind, and spirit dimensions in a stable equilibrium

-D.Consciousness expands only when illness is resolved
+D.Consciousness expands primarily after illness has been resolved

 Explanation: For Newman, disease is not separate from health — it is a meaningful manifestation of the person's overall pattern.
 Consciousness expands through all life experiences, including illness.